zaiga97/Yahtzee/README.md

   - [x] Create the end of the game.
   - [x] Fix game logic so one can't score same category more than once
 - [x] Refactoring/Bug fixing
-  - [ ] Fix input for error handling
+  - [x] Fix input for error handling
   - [x] Refactor the scoring
   - [x] Make already scored categories visible in gw
   - [x] Fix so one can choose not to reroll
-- [x] Make documentation for all the project
+- [x] Make documentation for all the project.
+- [ ] Refactor the standard game view to make it more usable.
 - [ ] Refactor the menu out of the interface.
 - [ ] Refactor the scoring table/ category.
 - [ ] Add high scores.